pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-68/index.md

 We spent time this milestone revamping our sign-in and sign-up process in the Pulumi Service.
 Our intentions were to make it easier to differentiate and toggle between the sign-in and sign-up experiences.
 As part of this work we also refreshed the design to align with our public website.
 Take a look!

-The new Pulumi Service sign-in page
+The new Pulumi Service sign-in page:

 ![A screenshot of the Pulumi Service sign-in page"](sign-in.png)

-The new Pulumi Service create an account page
+The new Pulumi Service create an account page:

 ![A screenshot of the Pulumi Service create an account page"](sign-up.png)

 ### Show resource URN on resource detail page

-We added the resource URN on the resource details page within the Pulumi Service UI.
+We added the resource URN on the resource details page within the Pulumi Service.
 This enables users to easily find the URN for commands like `pulumi up --replace` or `--target`.
 Users can easily copy the resource URN to their clipboard by clicking on the copy icon.

-The new resource details page that includes resource URN
+The new resource details page that includes resource URN:

 ![A screenshot of the Pulumi Service UI Resource page with resource URN](urn.png)